 To receive a degree from MCC the student must earn a minimum of 32 credit hours of course work at MCC.
 These are normally the last hours earned.
-Usually, these hours include at least 3 hours of theology, 12 hours of Bible, and 12 hours of professional studies.
+Usually, these hours include at least 3 hours of leadership, 3 of theology, 6 hours of Bible, and 12 hours of professional studies.